 The operations considered by this consortium include geothermal energy, enhanced gas recovery, carbon sequestration, and unconventional operations.

-S4CE will deploy advanced instrumentation in four existing field sites in Europe: the CarbFix site in Iceland, one geothermal operation in Cornwall, UK, EOR operations in the Rusanda site, operated by NIS in Serbia, and a water-gas well in St. Gallen, Switzerland.
+S4CE will deploy advanced instrumentation in three existing field sites in Europe: the CarbFix site in Iceland, one geothermal operation in Cornwall, UK, and a water-gas well in St. Gallen, Switzerland.